 This world with all its whims and fancies, joys and sorrows, pleasures and pains, exists for you as long as you have the body.
-A lot of people do not treat their body with the same care as they would treat their money, relationships, work etc. Or perhaps, it is a question of priority.
-Your physical fitness, regardless of your age, deserves to be on the top.
+A lot of people do not treat their body with the same care as they would treat their money, relationships, work, etc. Or perhaps, it is a question of priority.
+Your physical fitness, regardless of your age, deserves to be at the top.

 Nothing happens instantly in the play of nature.
 The same goes for your body too.
-I have observed countless times that often small ailments, when not tended, turn into major problems.
+I have observed countless times that often small ailments, when not tended to, turn into major problems.
 Many a time, your body shows symptoms and signs long before anything is diagnosed.
-If you choose to ignore its nudges, it expresses in the form of a disease later on.
+If you choose to ignore its nudges, it expresses in the form of disease later on.
 Are you listening to your body?

 Ripu ruja paavaka papa prabhu ahi gani’a na chota kari ॥